bioc/EnrichDO/README.md

 **Output example** of enrichment result is available in inst/examples/result.txt

-The **thesis data** is in thesisData folder and thesisData/extdata_interpretation.txt explains the data source.
+The **thesis data** is in thesisData folder (https://github.com/liangcheng-hrbmu/EnrichDO/thesisData/) and extdata_interpretation.txt explains the data source.